alumet-dev/developer-book/src/plugins/tutorial/2_measuring.md

 For the moment, your plugin doesn't measure anything.
 You will now write your first "source" in order to obtain measurement points, that will be passed to the rest of the Alumet pipeline.

-For your first source, you will implement a simple counter that measures the number of times it has been polled.
+For your first source, you will implement a simple counter that measures the number of times it has been triggered.

 ## Counter source: the idea